Helen S and Dan

 How to do it

 The vast majority of loans available are designed with structured repayments over a fixed period.
 Pay them off early and you will be charged a penalty of up to two months interest.
 Yet a few firms offer more flexible loans, which you can repay in full whenever you like, without facing any punitive fees (see Cheapest Personal Loan article for more info).

 When you want to pay back, simply contact the lender, and ask to repay the loan, in full with funds from your current account.
 The advantage of these loans is that there's no early repayment penalties levied (many bank loans could charge you a month or two's interest to repay early).

 An alternative to the above is to consider joining a credit union where short term loans are usually available.
 Read my full Credit Unions guide for full details.

 Credit Card 0%: Card Trick

 Use a special credit card which allows you to move money into a bank as a 'mule' card.
 Move 0% debt from other cards to it, then put it into your bank account and use it as cash:

 - Who's it for?
-Those who want the loan in cash form, and are prepared and able to play with fairly sophisticated credit card techniques
+Those who want a loan in cash form, and are able to play with credit card techniques

 - How much can you borrow?
 Up to £5,000 depending on credit history

 How to do it

 This needs to be done carefully.
-Read this through at least twice to be sure you understand it.
-The technique is very powerful, but easy to mess up.
-You first need to understand how balance transfers work.
-If you don't, please read Best Balance Transfers first (do not try this by simply ‘withdrawing cash' and putting it in your bank account; you'd incur fees and massive interest charges).
+It's a powerful technique, but is easy to mess up.
+You first need to understand how money transfers work.
+If you don't, please read Money Transfers first.
+Don't simply try to withdraw cash from your credit card; you'd incur fees and massive interest charges.